Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/data_manipulation_bot.rst

 - Dropping tables
 - Deleting records
 - Modifying data
-On a database server by abusing an application's trusted database connectivity.
+on a database server by abusing an application's trusted database connectivity.

 Usage
 -----

 - Create an instance and call ``configure`` to set:

   - Target database server IP
   - Database password (if needed)
   - SQL statement payload

 - Call ``run`` to connect and execute the statement.

 The bot handles connecting, executing the statement, and disconnecting.